 Savings tip 2.
 Be a gas spy

 Download Gaspy, a free crowd-sourced app that helps you cut petrol costs by finding your cheapest petrol station.
-About 360,000 Kiwis are registered on the app as ‘gas spies’, updating prices at their local pumps.
+Thousands of Kiwis are registered on the app as ‘gas spies’, updating prices at their local pumps.